iamnerek/hello-world/README.md

 Hi!

 I'm Keren!
-I'm new in coding.
+I'm new to coding.
 I'm a critical thinker and self motivated person.